 Why is it needed?
+Your store layout must be configured properly to provide meaningful data.
 Data and measured events on the Dashboard are based on the information entered here.
+Begin by selecting your lane type from the drop-down list under Select Lane Configuration.